Why Even A Bad Review Can Help Sell A Book. From NPR. Take heart dear author, why even bad reviews can help you!

 Authors need reasonable expectations and a thick skin.
 No matter how clearly you write, someone out there will still miss the point.
 Realistically, no book will be liked by everyone, even if it is well written.

-Readers, please don’t be afraid to write a less-than-positive review (some are).
-You can offer critique in a fair and balanced way.
+Readers, please don’t be afraid to write a less-than-positive review.
+Some are afraid of hurting the author’s feelings, which is admirable.
+But you CAN offer critique in a fair and balanced way.
 I had a previous post entitled: Tips for writing fair book reviews that don’t make the author cry.
 I offer various suggestions in the post, but both you as a reviewer and the review itself will come across better if it is fair and balanced, rather than a negative attack.

 Readers, authors truly NEED your reviews!
 For multiple reasons…